-As seen on Reuters worldwide and BBC.
-Buy now for delivery estimated in 4-6 weeks
+As seen on Reuters worldwide and BBC television news.

 Fun, educational self-build computer kit

 Two part body construction, snap fit kit is easy to assemble in around 30 minutes (no soldering required) and includes everything needed to build a pocket computer straight out of the box.
 E.g a pre-soldered Raspberry Pi® zero W, TFT display with touch, Daughterboard PCB, action cam, speaker, rechargeable battery, silicone keypads, micro SD card, stylus, body casing, screws & allen key.
 POCO™ is crammed to the max with high technology that can be shoe horned inside its compact body.
 Learn how a micro computer works on the inside and outside (simple instruction manual included).

 Download a free emulator such as RetroPie to turn the POCO™ into a retro gaming machine which can emulate 50+ classic game consoles with thousands of games available*.
 Alternatively use PICO-8, a fantasy console for making, sharing and playing tiny native games and other computer programs - games can be built inside a single school lesson using collaboration from different pupils and even different schools.
 Programmable gaming controls including tactile silicone rubber joypads and multiple push buttons, allow infinite possibilities.